Roxanne Dryden-Edwards, MD

-- Usually with any psychotic disorder, the person's inner world and behavior have notably changed.
+- Usually with any psychotic disorder, the person's thoughts and behavior have notably deteriorated.

 - When assessing a person suffering from psychotic symptoms, health-care professionals will take a careful history of the symptoms from the person and loved ones as well as conduct a medical evaluation, including necessary laboratory tests and a mental-health assessment.

 - Most effective treatments for psychotic disorders are comprehensive, involving appropriate medication, mental-health education, and psychotherapy for the sufferer of psychosis and his or her loved ones.
 It will also include the involvement of community support services when needed.